 The Masai Mara is located 270km/167mi northwest of Nairobi.
 The road is notoriously bad and the driving time is about five hours.
 Most people fly to the park.
 It is also possible to drive from Lake Nakuru NP.
 The distance is about 235km/150mi and the driving time is roughly six hours.

 The Masai Mara is a very safe park to visit, in our opinion.
 Most people fly to the park, which is not only the most comfortable but also the safest way to travel.
 Self-drive visitors need to take caution when driving to the park.
 The road is very bad, and a breakdown is not out of the question.
-Although the distance (under 300km) isn’t that far, it is advised to leave Nairobi early in the morning.
+Although the distance (under 300km) isn’t that far.

 Several vaccinations are needed before coming to Kenya in general and to a lesser extent the Masai Mara.
 Malaria is the biggest health concern for visitors to Kenya, and antimalarials should be taken.
 Using mosquito repellent (those containing DEET are most effective) and covering up at dusk is also highly recommended to minimize the risk of being bitten by mosquitoes.